Stack overflow: Infinite recursion

-The function foo, when it is invoked, continues to invoke itself, allocating additional space on the stack each time, until the stack overflows, resulting in a segmentation fault.
+The function foo, when it is invoked, continues to invoke itself, allocating additional stack space each time, until the stack overflows, resulting in a segmentation fault.
 However, some compilers implement tail-call optimization, allowing infinite recursion of a specific sort—tail recursion—to occur without stack overflow.
 This works because tail-recursion calls do not take up additional stack space.

 Some C compiler options will effectively enable tail-call optimization; for example, compiling the above simple program using gcc with -O1 will result in a segmentation fault, but not when using -O2 or -O3, since these optimization levels imply the -foptimize-sibling-calls compiler option.
 Other languages, such as Scheme, require all implementations to include tail-recursion as part of the language standard.

 Very deep recursion

 A recursive function that terminates in theory but causes a call stack buffer overflow in practice can be fixed by transforming the recursion into a loop and storing the function arguments in an explicit stack (rather than the implicit use of the call stack).
 This is always possible because the class of primitive recursive functions is equivalent to the class of LOOP computable functions.
 Consider this example in C++-like pseudocode: